snhstq/IBM3705_R5/README.md

 BIN/i3271 -cchn efoxcc1 -line 23
 In the above example efoxcc1 is the channel attached (local) 3705.

 Copy the sample NCP N16A from SYS1.NCPSAMP to SYS1.VTAMLST
 Make sure the stage1 SYSIN DD card points to SYS1.VTAMLST the desired member (N16A in this case).

 Run job NCPGEN.
 It should end with RC=0 fro both steps.
 Job NPGEN created the stage1 deck in dataset SYS1.NCPSTG1 on volume NCPSSP

 Edit this member end go to the last step in the deck (is either step s16 or s17).
 Change the DISP field of the SYSLMOD statement to DISP=SHR (otherwise VTAM has to be stopped to allow the job to allocate the dataset).
 Submit the stage1 deck. the various steps end with either RC=0 or RC=4.
-Any higher return code indicates an issue.
+Any higher return code indicates an issue  .

 Load the generated NCP into the IBM 3705